Hackathon reporting surface

 How to read it

-Use it to distinguish fresh voting opportunities from already-completed scoring.
+Use it to distinguish fresh vote opportunities from already-finished judging.

 Typical values or units